Ollie Stewart

-Overview.
 Ollie Stewart (May 18, 1906 – 1977) was one of many black journalists credentialed by the War Department to report of the war in Africa and Europe during World War II and was the first black journalist to be credentialed by the War Department to cover the European Theater.

 Career

-Reporting from overseas he wrote hundreds of personal accounts of his observations of the war through the eyes of the black soldier.
-He wrote for the African American, the largest black newspaper in America.
+Reporting from overseas, he wrote hundreds of personal accounts of his observations of the war through the eyes of the black soldier.
+He wrote for the Baltimore Afro-American, the largest black newspaper in America.
 After the war ended he remained in Paris, France where he continued to write and submit articles that were printed in the United States to his death in 1977.
 He was largely unknown but more recently scholars and authors are bringing his contributions to light.

-Stewart was born on May 18, 1906 in Gibsland, Louisiana.
+Stewart was born on May 18, 1906, in Gibsland, Louisiana.
 He graduated in 1930 from what is now Tennessee State University in Nashville, Tennessee, and soon began submitting freelance articles to such publications as Southern Magazine, the Southern Workman, and Opportunity magazine.
 Stewart obtained notoriety when his article about Father Divine, a Black spiritual leader, appeared in Scribner's Commentator and Reader's Digest.
 He was paid $650 for "Harlem's God in his Heaven," a huge sum in 1940 (Scope note, Moorland-Spingarn Research Center).
 He joined the Afro-American as a correspondent in New York, and sometime before June 1940, he became sports editor.

 Stewart's first experience as a foreign correspondent came when the Afro-American sent him to do a special series on people of color in South America in 1941.
 A year later the newspaper sent him as a war correspondent to Europe and North Africa, from where he sent regular dispatches covering the African, French, Italian, and German sectors of the war.
 The reports were colorful and detailed, and in many instances they were the only means for families to get information about their loved ones who were deployed to undisclosed locations.

 In June 1942, he traveled to London and covered the war until he boarded a British merchant ship in November 1942 headed to Oran, Algeria that carried British and American replacement troops for the war in Africa.
 Many other journalists were aboard the same ship such as Ernie Pyle.
 Pyle wrote in his book that "Ollie Stewart was the only American Negro correspondent then accredited to the European theater.
 He was well-educated, conducted himself well, and had traveled quite a bit in foreign countries.
 We all grew to like him very much on the trip.
 He lived in one of the two cabins with us, ate with us, played handball on deck with the officers, everybody was friendly to him, and there was no 'problem'."

 He covered the war in North Africa that was fought to remove "Desert Fox" Rommel while searching for the black fighting soldier for his regular reports.
 He covered the Tuskegee Airmen after they reported to Africa during the campaign to Sicily and Italy.